-This year September 5th is National Blood Donation Day.
+National Blood Donation Week falls on the first week of September.
+This year September 4th is National Blood Donation Day.
 Blood banks all across America are holding drives to increase our nation’s blood supply.

-Governors from nearly all states have proclaimed State Blood Donation Days to show their support.
+Governors from multiple states have proclaimed State Blood Donation Days to show their support.

 Every two seconds, someone needs blood.